rishindoshi/HTMLWorkshop/README.md

 <a href="http://www.google.com"> CLICK TO GO TO GOOGLE </a>
 ```

 and the browser would have directed us to google when we click the link.
-Alright, now let's also put some bare bones text in each of the three HTML files we just created so we'll actually see something when we click on each of the links from the homepage.
+Alright, now let's also put a little text in each of the three HTML files we just created so we'll actually see something when we click on each of the links from the homepage.
 Just copy and paste the following HTML into each of those three files:

 ```html
 <!DOCTYPE html>